Agosto/iotcore-raspbian-demo/README.md

-# IOT Core Demo Node.js App
+# Google Cloud IoT Core Demo Node.js App
 A Node.js app targeting Raspberry Pi 3 running Raspbian that demonstrating how to provision an device into [Google Cloud IoT Core](https://cloud.google.com/iot-core/).

 This project is the device half of the Cloud IoT Core demo.
 The provisioning mobile app can be found here [TODO: LINK TO ANDROID APP](TODO)